mattermost/docs/source/deployment/cluster.rst

 Job Server
 ^^^^^^^^^^^^^^^^

-Mattermost schedules and completes periodic tasks via the `job server <https://docs.mattermost.com/administration/config-settings.html#jobs>`_.
+Mattermost runs periodic tasks via the `job server <https://docs.mattermost.com/administration/config-settings.html#jobs>`_.
 These tasks include:

  - LDAP sync
  - Data retention
  - Compliance exports
  - Elasticsearch indexing

-Run all job servers with ``--noschedule flag``, then set ``JobSettings.RunScheduled`` to ``true`` in config.json for all app servers in the cluster.
-The cluster leader will then be responsible for scheduling recurring jobs at any given time.
+Run all job servers with ``--noschedule flag``, then set ``JobSettings.RunScheduler`` to ``true`` in config.json for all app servers in the cluster.
+The cluster leader will then be responsible for scheduling recurring jobs.

-For increased performance, use a standalone job server when running in High Availability mode.

 Upgrade Guide
 -------------